apify/crawlee/README.md

 Apify.main(async () => {
     // Read the actor input configuration containing URLs to take the screenshot off.
-    // By convention, the input is present in actor's default key-value store under the "INPUT" key. const input = await Apify.getValue('INPUT');
+    // By convention, the input is present in the actor's default key-value store under the "INPUT" key. const input = await Apify.getValue('INPUT');
     if (!input) throw new Error('Have you passed the correct INPUT ?');